doki-theme/doki-theme-vscode/README.md

 Tired of the the VSCode watermark cramping your style?
 You have the ability to hide it using **Hide VSCode Watermark**, so you can fully enjoy your art.

 **Important!!** Hiding the watermark requires me to corrupt VS-Code by modifying CSS.
-You will have to use the "Remove Sticker/Background" command to restore VS Code back to supported status before unistalling.
+You will have to use the "Remove Sticker/Background" command to restore VS Code back to supported status before uninstalling.
 You can close VSCode and start it back up remove the annoying `Unsupported` warning.
 The plugin automatically fixes VSCode's checksums.

 ![Hidden Watermark](./readmeStuff/hide_watermark.gif)